chrisjung-dev/wp-post-update-links/readme.txt

 Stable tag: 0.1
 License: GPLv2

-WordPress Post Update Links will place some Links at the beginning to Update-Sections in a Post or Page.
+WordPress Post Update Links will place some links at the beginning to Update-Sections in a Post or Page.

 == Description ==